 Radio-Frequency Fields Group

-NIST CTL’s RF Fields Group measures, characterizes, and calibrates antennas and radiated fields of the type used in many high-performance communication, aerospace, satellite and wireless systems.
-This free space metrology capability compliments other groups in the Division focused on guided waves, such as the High-Speed Measurements and RF Electronics groups.
+The RF Fields Group measures, characterizes, and calibrates antennas and radiated fields of the type used in many high-performance communication, defense, aerospace, satellite and wireless systems.

-The Field Strength Metrology Project is building a first-of-its-kind quantum-field antenna probe that uses lasers and atoms to measure antenna field strength with unprecedented accuracy.
+The Field Strength Metrology Project is building a first-of-its-kind quantum-field antenna probe that uses Rydberg atoms excited by lasers produce an electromagnetic transparent probe to measure field strength with SI Traceability.
+The Rydberg atom-based probe acts as a compact receiver antenna that can lead to the development of a quantum based receiver that measures amplitude, phase and polarization of modulated electric fields over a frequency range from MHz to THz.
 This is a fundamentally new approach to radio frequency metrology, one that promises to improve the sensitivity, precision, and ease of tests and calibrations of high-frequency field probes used for measuring radiated fields in next-generation 5G wireless systems, biomedical, and nanoelectronic systems, and environmental and other sensors.

 Quantum Field Antenna Probe Laboratory

 Antenna and Communication Metrology Laboratory

 Configurable Robotic MilliMeter-wave Antenna facility (CROMMA)

 Large Antenna Positioning System